This post contains affiliate links.

 - Spray skirts are waterproof barriers that keep water (waves, rain, and sprays) from entering the boat.
 They protect the area between your waist and the cockpit.

-- Sponsors – they are inflatable floatation devices that attach to the outside of the kayak.
+- Outriggers – they are inflatable floatation devices that attach to the outside of the kayak.

 - Helmet – it is an essential safety gear that protects the kayak angler from hitting rocks when unexpectedly thrown out of the water.